Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Variation of geodesics

-\begin{claim} The limit of the left hand-side of (\ref{eq : kgcurv}) exists as $s'\to 0$. \end{claim} First by Theorem \ref{thm : pullbackm}(\ref{pmetric : kg}) for every $s'>0$, $k_{g}\leq 0$, so the left hand-side of (\ref{eq : kgcurv}) is non-positive.
+\begin{claim} The limit of the left hand-side of (\ref{eq : kgcurv}) exists as $s'\to 0$. \end{claim} First, by Theorem \ref{thm : pullbackm}(\ref{pmetric : kg}) for every $s'>0$, $k_{g}\leq 0$, so the left hand-side of (\ref{eq : kgcurv}) is non-positive.
 Thus the right-hand side of (\ref{eq : kgcurv}) is non-positive as well.
-Second by Theorem \ref{thm : pullbackm}(\ref{pmetric : k}), $\kappa\leq0$, so the second term on the right-hand side is increasing as $s'\to 0$.
-Thus the left-hand side is increasing as $s'\to 0$.
-As a result the left-hand side is a non-positive function and increases as $s'\to 0$.
+Second, the first integral on the right-hand side of (\ref{eq : kgcurv}) does not depend on $s'$.
+Moreover, by Theorem \ref{thm : pullbackm}(\ref{pmetric : k}), $\kappa\leq0$, so the second integral on the right-hand side is increasing as $s'\to 0$.
+Thus the right-hand side is increasing as $s'\to 0$.
+As a result the left-hand side is a non-positive function of $s'$ which increases as $s'\to 0$.
 Thus the limit of the left-hand side exits as $s'\to 0$.
-Furthermore, since the equality holds for every $s'>0$ it holds at $s'=0$ as well.
+Furthermore, since the equality holds for every $s'>0$, it holds at $s'=0$ as well.
 The claim is proved.

 Since Claim \ref{claim : kglim} holds for every subinterval of $I$, the weak$^{*}$ limit of the measures $m_{s}$ exists.
 Denote by $m$ the measure obtained as the weak$^{*}$ limit of the measures $m_{s}$.
-Then taking limit as $s'\to 0$ in (\ref{eq : kgcurv}) we obtain the following formula
+Then taking limit as $s'\to 0$ in (\ref{eq : kgcurv}) we obtain the formula

-Consider the regions in $\triangle$ below the horizontal lines (see Figure \ref{fig : negcurv}).
+Consider the regions in $\triangle$ below the horizontal lines; see Figure \ref{fig : negcurv}.
 Define the measures $m_{s}$ on the horizontal coordinate lines $(.,s)\cap\triangle$ by integrating $-k_{g}$.
 Let the measure $m$ be the limit of the measures $m_{s}$ as $s\to 0$.
 Then the argument given above to prove the formula (\ref{eq : gbsquare}) gives us the following formula

-where the sum is over the exterior angles of the region $\triangle$.
+where the sum is taken over the exterior angles of the boundary of the region $\triangle$.